hartwigmedical/actin/algo/README.md

 ---|---|---
 HAS_HAD_RECENT_SURGERY | Surgeries > presence of surgery entry within 2 months
 HAS_HAD_SURGERY_WITHIN_LAST_X_WEEKS | Surgeries > Current date minus latest surgery date <= X weeks | Note that X is the protocol nr of weeks.
 Therefore 2 weeks are subtracted from the latest surgery date.
+HAS_HAD_SURGERY_WITHIN_LAST_X_MONTHS | Surgeries > Current date minus latest surgery date <= X months, or Prior tumor treatment > any treatment with category 'surgery' and start date <= X months | In case treatment with category 'surgery' is present but no date available, resolve to 'Undetermined'

 ##### Rules related to lifestyle